 Employers also are not allowed to segregate employees based on actual or perceived customer preferences.
 (For example, it would be discriminatory to keep LGBTQ+ employees out of public-facing positions, or to direct these employees toward certain stores or geographic areas.)

-If you are treated unfairly because your skin color or race, this is a form of race discrimination.
+If you are treated unfairly because of your skin color, this is a form of racial discrimination.
 In addition, you can claim race discrimination if you are treated unfairly because you are married to or associated with someone of a certain race or color.

-Race discrimination includes discriminating against an employee or job applicant based on: racial stereotypes, physical characteristics, culture, national origin, ancestry, birthplace, language, and even surname.
-Color discrimination is discriminating against an employee or applicant on the basis of his or her skin color; therefore, a discrimination claim can be based on the color of an employee’s skin rather than race, even if the alleged harasser is of the same race.
+Race discrimination includes treating an employee or job applicant unfairly on racial stereotypes, physical characteristics, culture, national origin, ancestry, birthplace, language, and even surname.
+Color discrimination involves unfavorable treatment of an employee or applicant because of their skin color; therefore, a discrimination claim can be based on skin color rather than race, even if the alleged harasser is of the same race.

 Discrimination against those that are overweight may lead to a lawsuit based on disability discrimination or weight discrimination.
 The rights of those covered under this law also qualify under additional laws for equality and fair employment in California and other states.
 Termination of employment based on weight bias is illegal.